fetchai/agents-tac/docs/sections/registration_phase.rst

 Register to TAC
 ^^^^^^^^^^^^^^^^

-In order to register, a TAC Agent must send a `Register` message to the controller agent.
+In order to register, a TAC Agent must send a :class:`~tac.platform.protocols.tac.message.TACMessage` of type :class:`~tac.platform.protocols.tac.message.TACMessage.Type.REGISTER` to the controller agent.

 The message `Register` is an empty message.
 In order to undo the effect of the registration, the agent can unregister from the competition by sending the `Unregister`